uribench/software-engineering-handbook/Guides/Vagrant/Vagrant Installation.md

 ### Vagrant Configuration File

-To create and provision the Virtual Machine you'll need a [Vagrant configuration file][6] called **Vagrantfile**.
+To create and provision the Virtual Machine you will need a [Vagrant configuration file][6] called **Vagrantfile**.
 You can use the

 If you decide to use the included Vagarantfile as-is (recommended at least for a start), then